Saladino93/delensalotlight/README.md

 Please, refer and cite the original code too when using this fork.

-Not all the code there runs here, and vice-versa.
+Not all the code there runs here, and vice-versa.w

 ## Updates

-* ..., foregrounds support
-* Feb 2025, support for polarization only reconstruction
+* Feb 2025, support for polarization only reconstruction (now lensing, rotation, amplitude modulation) and temperature only (lensing, noise modulation)

 # delensalot